mxagar/elastic_search_guide/README.md

 ![Nested type](./assets/nested_type.png)

 The type `keyword` is another interesting one: it's like a tag which can be used to exact-matching documents, i.e., for filtering.
+The `keyword` fields are put into the inverted indices, but they are analyzed with the `keyword` analyzer, which is a no-op analyzer: it outputs the unmodified string (even if it consists of a long text with thousands of words) as a single token.
+The goal with a keyword is to be able to find exactly its content.
+Some use-cases:

+- Emails (eventhough we might want to lowercase them)
+- Flags.
 For instance: we might want to search all articles with status `PUBLISHED`.

+Then, `keyword` fields can be used for fast filtering which are the previous necessary step for aggregation and summarization operations.

 Full-text searches are performed in `text` fields, and the query text doesn't need to match exactly the indexed text.

+### Type Coercion